Sage/sinject/README.md

 The registration mode can be set by specifying **true** or **false** to the *'single_instance'* argument of the containers register method.

-Dependencies that require custom initialization can be registered with an initialization block to handle creation of the dependency, this allows you more control over how the dependency is created:
+Dependencies that require custom initialization can be registered with an initialization block to handle the creation of the dependency, this allows you more control over how the dependency is created if required:

     container.register(:cache_store, RedisCacheStore, true) do
         instance = RedisCacheStore.new